Series 1 — Episode 13

-Carol is helping Keel get ready to go when a nervous mother calls, and Keel goes off to quickly deal with her, telling Carol that a caller from WHO will be arriving soon and she is to ask him to wait.
+Carol Wilson (Ingrid Hafner) is helping Dr Keel pack for the trip when a nervous mother calls, and Keel goes off to quickly deal with her, telling Carol that a caller from the W.H.O. will be arriving soon and she is to ask him to wait.
 Steed meanwhile is in the massage room, briefing an eager young agent called Scott (Ronald Wilson) on the delivery of the film, now hidden in microdots on a guest invitation to the conference.
+He is also given an envelope of papers which is a purely a decoy from the invitation, Keel must carry the invitation openly and take no special precautions but lock the envelope in his briefcase.
 He reminds Scott not be seen with Keel and then calls Doctor Pallaine in Geneva, the committee member in charge of the delivery of the formula.
-Pallaine (Dennis Edwards) is worried, especially when Steed informs him of the death of the courier, but Steed reassures him one of his men is delivering the film to Doctor Keel who will be at the conference.
+Pallaine (Dennis Edwards) is worried, especially when Steed informs him of the stabbing murder of the courier, but Steed reassures him one of his men is delivering the film to Doctor Keel who will be at the conference.

 Scott arrives at the surgery and is shown in to Keel’s office by Carol.
-Once she returns to her desk, he open Keel’s suitcase and substitutes the new invitation for the one already there.
+Once she returns to her desk, he open Keel’s suitcase and substitutes the new invitation for the one already there, keeping the decoy envelope in his hand.
 Outside, Carol doesn’t notice Benson slip in the side door; he enters the surgery and attacks Scott with his sword stick.
 Keel returns and Benson has just composed himself and hidden the envelope when Keel enters the surgery.
 Benson tells him the deal is off and he’s not needed, then departs back out the side door so Carol won’t see him.
-Keel is delighted and, heading out the door to his waiting taxi, describes him to Carol as "a one-eyed messenger of good cheer" which confuses her greatly.
+Keel is delighted with the news and has a brief chat to Carol as he goes out to his taxi.

 On the flight to Switzerland, Keel is seated next to Yvette Declair (Malou Pantera), a beautiful woman stressed by the memories of a plane crash that injured her and killed her parents.
 She reacts badly when he says he’s a doctor but they become friends nonetheless.
 Meanwhile, Benson reports another failure to his unseen boss and is ordered to be on the next flight to Geneva, it’s already booked for him.
 Carol has by this time discovered Scott hidden in a cupboard and contacts Steed who arrives with some ambulance men.
 He is aghast when Scott tells him he never briefed Keel about the film and he doesn’t know he has it.
 Steed calls Pallaine who tells him his man Borsh has already gone to the airport to meet Keel and he doesn’t think he can contact him in time.